 In 1967, a 20 year old by the name of Ray Keen arrived in Melbourne as a ten pound migrant from England.
 For a while he struggled to find work – any work!!
 When down to his last 20 cents he was eventually offered a job as an office clerk at Leigh-Mardon – a large printing firm, and so began his love affair with ink on paper!

 Ray was so fascinated by the printing process, he took himself off to night school to study the Theory of Printing and eventually became an Estimator then later a Production Manager.

 Ray Keen and Peter Norton bought District Offset Printing in March 1979 and changed names to Printgraphics Pty Ltd.

-In 1985 Printgraphics moved to Mary Street Blackburn acquired its first contract for a monthly magazine (The VACC Journal) so a SORD was purchased (a two colour A1 size press).
+In 1985 Printgraphics moved to Mary Street Blackburn acquired its first contract for a monthly magazine (The VACC Journal) so a SORD was purchased (a single colour A1 size press).

 In 2002, Mark Terrill and Ray became Partners, moved the business to our current larger premises in Mount Waverley and together helped build a strong team that has grown every year including through the GFC.

 Also at that time Printgraphics was becoming more aware of its responsibilities towards the environment, seeing itself not only as a printer but a leader in environmental awareness and educator in environmental practices.